 Typically, a slight redness will be noticed immediately following the treatment, this will naturally dissipate over the course of 1-2 hours.
 Some clients may notice slight dryness or flakiness on the skins surface for a few days following the peel, generally this is only an outcome following a stronger peel however more sensitive or dry skins can experience this result following a low-level peel also.

-Following a peel your skin will be a bit more sensitive than usual so it is important to follow after-care instructions.
+Following a peel your skin will be a bit more vunerable than usual so it is important to follow after-care instructions.

 How frequently you can have a peel will depend on what skin conditions are being treated and the strength of the peel.
 Typically, you can have a peel every 2-4 weeks, when starting out we recommend coming in fortnightly to maintain optimum results.

-Peels can be performed as a stand-alone treatment but optimum results will be achieved by pairing your peel with LED Light Therapy.
-LED will boost the effect of the peel, calm redness and inflammation, speed up natural wound healing and boost collagen and elastin production.
-Peels can also be paired with Laser Genesis for an effective plumping and skin rejuvenating treatment.
+Peels can be performed as a stand-alone treatment but optimum results will be achieved through Combination Therapies.
+By pairing your peel with other treatments and modalities, such as LED Light Therapy, we can boost the results of the peel, calm redness and inflammation, speed up natural wound healing and boost collagen and elastin production.
+When paired with other treatments, such as Laser Genesis, a peel can be included as an upgrade for a discounted price, providing an effective plumping and skin rejuvenating treatment.

 Skin peeling is a relatively new term used for this quick and easy clinical treatment, but did you know this method dates back to the ancient world?
 Cleopatra, who was a symbol of beauty and known for her flawless skin, used to bath in milk.
 The fermented milk would act like a modern-day peel to stimulate exfoliation and renewal of the skin.
 The main ingredient used in this case was lactic acid, a derivative of fermented milk, which is one of the main ingredients we still use in peels today!